-Each spring, piping plovers and least terns return to nest and raise their young on Maine’s coastal beaches.
-They share the beach with other wildlife and with people—both of which affect their ability to survive.
+Each spring, Piping Plovers and Least Terns return to nest and raise their young on southern Maine beaches.
+They share the beach with other wildlife, dogs and people – all factors that affect their ability to survive.

 Unfortunately, their survival is not guaranteed.

-Both are listed as Endangered Species in Maine, which means they are in imminent danger of disappearing.
-These birds are an important part of the natural beauty and heritage of Maine’s coast.
+Piping Plovers and Least Terns are both listed as endangered species in Maine, which means they are in imminent danger of disappearing from the State.
+These birds are an important part of the natural beauty, heritage and ecology of Maine’s coast.

-Maine Audubon, the Maine Department of Inland Fisheries and Wildlife, and the U.S. Fish and Wildlife Service work in partnership with other groups to protect and conserve these rare birds.
+Maine Audubon, Maine Department of Inland Fisheries and Wildlife and the U.S. Fish and Wildlife Service work in partnership with other groups to protect and conserve these rare birds.

 This is only possible with the assistance of people like you.